HomeCybersecurity Lifehacks

 • Proactive defense: Integrating IOCs such as hashes and IP addresses from threat feeds allows you to update SIEM, firewall, and EDR rules.
 This enables early detection and automated blocking of known threats before they penetrate the network.

-• Faster incident response: during a breach, aligning indicators of intrusion with TTPs, and linking those TTPs to an attacker or threat profile, is crucial.
+• Faster incident response: During a breach, aligning indicators of intrusion with TTPs, and linking those TTPs to an attacker or threat profile, is crucial.
 This approach allows the CSIRT team to quickly understand the attacker’s tactics and pinpoint vulnerable systems, facilitating faster containment and remediation.

 • Better strategic planning: CTI gives CISOs and Intel analysts critical data on threats tailored to your organization, both emerging and persistent.
 This data helps shape a security strategy focused on the most likely threats you’ll encounter.